Joe Coscarart

-Joseph Marvin Coscarart (November 18, 1909 – April 5, 1993) was an infielder in Major League Baseball who played for the Boston Braves from 1935 to 1936.
+Joseph Marvin Coscarart (November 18, 1909 – April 5, 1993) was American professional baseball infielder in Major League Baseball (MLB) who played for the Boston Braves/Boston Bees from 1935 to 1936.
 Coscarart batted and threw right-handed.
 He was born in Escondido, California.
 His younger brother, Pete, was an infielder who played with the Brooklyn Dodgers and Pittsburgh Pirates (1938–1946).

 In a two-season career, Coscarart posted a .241 batting average with three home runs and 73 RBI in 190 games played.
+In 1936, he set the MLB single-season record for the most times being caught stealing (11) without a successful stolen base.

-Coscarart died in Sequim, Washington, at the age of 83.
+In 1993, Coscarart died in Sequim, Washington, at the age of 83.